Oleg Mamasakhlisi

 Oleg Mamasakhlisi (ოლეგ მამასახლისი; born 25 November 1995) is a Georgian football player.
-He plays for Shukura Kobuleti.
+He plays for Erovnuli Liga 2 club Gonio as a defender.

+Mamasakhlisi is the Erovnuli Liga winner with Torpedo.
+He has also won the national cup and Super cup.

 Club career

 He made his Georgia national football team debut on 23 January 2017 in a friendly game against Uzbekistan.

 After his contract with Torpedo Kutaisi expired, in early 2022 Mamasakhlisi joined Shukura Kobuleti.

+A year later, Mamasakhlisi moved to Saburtalo and won the national cup with them.

+In 2024, he signed with Liga 3 club Gonio and helped them earn promotion to the 2nd division in the same season.